e-lab/GameNet/README.md

 Table 1.
 Summary of A2C and ICM Performance Results

-Figures 11 and 12 demonstrate the performance of the ICM model in the My Way Home Dense and Sparse scenarios with varied textures.
+Figures 11 and 12 demonstrate the performance of the ICM in the My Way Home Dense and Sparse scenarios with varied textures.
 Both of the scenarios have varied textures between rooms.
-Between these environments, the ICM model performs rather well, converging slightly faster in the case of the Sparse scenario.
+Between these environments, the ICM performs rather well, converging slightly faster in the case of the Sparse scenario.
-Figures 13 and 14 examine the ICM model's behavior in the My Way Home Dense and Sparse scenario again but now with uniform textures throughout the environment.
+Figures 13 and 14 examine the ICM's behavior in the My Way Home Dense and Sparse scenario again but now with uniform textures throughout the environment.
 As illustrated, the model is unable to repeat its successful convergence as done in the textured variants of the same environments.
-Perhaps higher testing score could be achieved with longer training time, however the models in Figures 13 and 14 have been trained for 10x the number of training steps as those in Figure 11 and 12, but with little indication of improving performance.
+Perhaps with longer training time, the model could converge to a higher testing mean score.
+However the models in Figures 13 and 14 have already been trained for 10x the number of training steps as those in Figure 11 and 12, but with little indication of improving performance.

-From testing in these My Way Home scenarios, the limitations of the ICM model were demonstrated when handling the case of the sparse scenario with uniform textured rooms.
+From testing in these My Way Home scenarios, the limitations of the ICM were demonstrated when handling the case of the sparse scenario with uniform textured rooms.
 When the environment’s unique features are minimized, the model is unable to generate a substantial intrinsic reward to spur motivation across all rooms in the maze, and the model does not converge in that environment.

 <img src="https://github.com/e-lab/GameNet/blob/master/images/ICM%2C%20My%20Way%20Home%20Dense.PNG" height="450" width="750">

 Figure 11.
-ICM Model Performance in My Way Home Dense with Varied Texture
+ICM Performance in My Way Home Dense with Varied Texture

 <img src="https://github.com/e-lab/GameNet/blob/master/images/ICM%2C%20My%20Way%20Home%20Sparse.PNG" height="450" width="750">

 Figure 12.
-ICM Model Performance in My Way Home Sparse with Varied Texture
+ICM Performance in My Way Home Sparse with Varied Texture

 <img src="https://github.com/e-lab/GameNet/blob/master/images/ICM%2C%20My%20Way%20Home%20Dense%2C%20Uniform.PNG" height="450" width="750">

 Figure 13.
-ICM Model Performance in My Way Home Dense with Uniform Textures
+ICM Performance in My Way Home Dense with Uniform Textures

 <img src="https://github.com/e-lab/GameNet/blob/master/images/ICM%2C%20My%20Way%20Home%20Sparse%2C%20Uniform.PNG" height="450" width="750">

 Figure 14.
-ICM Model Performance in My Way Home Sparse with Uniform Textures
+ICM Performance in My Way Home Sparse with Uniform Textures

 ## 5. Conclusions:
-[Add commentary]
+From this evaluation of the Intrinsic Curiosity Model, the model demonstrates similar performance to a standard Advantage Actor Critic network in low complexity scenarios but an improvement in efficiency and training time as environment complexity is increased.
+However in an environment without the presence of various unique features and transitions between states, the ICM struggles and fails to implement an effective exploration technique to traverse the My Way Home scenarios and find the target item.
+The uniform texture scenarios attempt to remove most possible changes in the feature space, thereby exploiting a weakness in the model.
+However, these sort of environments are not necessarily typical, and the model otherwise generalizes fairly well across the assessment scenarios, even given minimal variation in features where only the wall textures are changed.
+The results demonstrated above provide a baseline for improvement in performance relative to a basic A2C model and will be useful as new networks are developed and evaluated to gauge any new improvements in performance.

 ## 6. References:
 1. Pathak et al. "Curiosity-driven Exploration by Self-supervised Prediction."
 15 May 2017. https://arxiv.org/pdf/1705.05363.pdf